 The Behavioral Management Program oversees environmental enrichment of laboratory monkeys at the Washington National Primate Research Center (WaNPRC)

-The University of Washington’s Environmental Enhancement Plan was developed by WaNPRC Behavioral Management staff and the Attending Veterinarian of the University of Washington and was approved by the UW Institutional Animal Care and Use Committee (IACUC).
-This plan is revised yearly to ensure that enrichment strategies are maintained in alignment with current professional standards.
-Every primate housed at the WaNPRC participates in the Environmental Enhancement Plan, as required by Federal law.
-On a day-to-day basis, environmental enrichment is administered by psychological well-being coordinators and animal husbandry staff.
+The WaNPRC Environmental Enhancement Plan was developed by Behavioral Management staff and the Attending Veterinarian of the University of Washington and was approved by the UW Institutional Animal Care and Use Committee (IACUC).
+Every primate housed at the WaNPRC is automatically enrolled in our Environmental Enhancement Plan, as required by Federal law.
+Veterinary exemptions to the EE Plan must be approved by the Attending Veterinarian, and scientific exemptions must be approved by the IACUC.
+The primary goal of the WaNPRC EE Plan is to promote the psychological well-being of nonhuman primates following best behavioral management practices.

 To address their arboreal nature, we provide laboratory monkeys access to a place to sit or climb above floor level.
 Individual cages have perches that a monkey can sit or lie upon, or use for climbing up and down.
 Monkeys in group compounds use climbing structures made from recycled caging and plastic barrels.
 Infants that must be raised in the nursery have a cloth-covered swinging device upon which they can cling and perch.

 Other enrichment including toys, paper, wood, mirrors, foraging or other manipulable devices, and sensory enrichment (including bubble machines, swimming pools, aromatherapy, videos.